allabux21/gwright99.github.io/flask-blueprint/09-orm-beef.md

 ```
 This technique is a tad more verbose, but explicitly surfaces the relationship in BOTH objects.
 Just as I argued re: the query technique, I think a bit of extra typing is well worth the extract design clarity.

+It is worth further noting a few more issues related to SQLAlchemy relationship management:
+1. The placement of a Foreign Key affects methods SQLAlchemy offers.<br>In our example above, we have a one-to-many relationship between `user` and `user_blog_post`.
+This means we can use `.append` when attaching blog entries to a user via the `user.blog_posts` relationship attribute, but will see an error if we try to use `user_blog_post.user.append(USER_OBJECT)` (instead we must use `user_blog_post.user = USER_OBJECT`.

+1. Orphan Records vs Cascading Deletes.<br>SQLAlchemy will balk if the deletion of a record results in a null value in another table (thereby creating an orphan record).
+Example: We have a Student table, an Activity table, and an Enrollment table which uses the Student.id and Activity.id as a compound key.
+If we delete a Student record whose Student.id is present in the Enrollment table, SQLAlchemy will return a `AssertionError: Dependency rule tried to blank-out primary key column` error (and refuse to delete the Student record).

+We can tell SQLAlchemy to automatically delete any orphans it may generate by adding a `cascade='all, delete-orphan'` option on the relationship.
+(Further note, as per SQLAlchemy itself `'delete-orphan cascade` is normally configured on the 'one' side of the 'one-to-many' relationship).
+This is yet again another good reason to use `back_populates` over `backref` as I'm not sure how you would specify the relationship on the 'one' if the backref definition was placed on the 'many'.

 Next: [Database Connection Pattern](./08-database-connection-pattern.md)<br>